Nadrin/Quartz/README.md

 1. Compile GLSL shaders to SPIR-V by running: `src\raytrace\renderers\vulkan\shaders\compile.py`.
 2. Configure & build the project using the top level `CMakeLists.txt` file.

-**Note for Linux:** Official Qt 5.12 binaries for Linux/X11 seem to have Vulkan support disabled at compile time ([QTBUG-72763](https://bugreports.qt.io/browse/QTBUG-72763)).
-If your distribution does not ship Qt 5.12 with Vulkan support enabled you will need to build Qt from sources and make sure that Vulkan support is enabled.
+**Note for Linux:** Make sure that the version of Qt being used ships with Vulkan support enabled at compile time.
+Official Qt binaries for Linux support Vulkan since version **5.13**.

 ### Running development builds